Mitali-Juvekar/RapidRecipes/README.md

 # RapidRecipes

-65% done
+65% done and
-on hold till semester ends.
+on hold till the semester ends.